Today, we are going to learn about a very useful App to replace the default Windows Search, known as Everything.

 Yes, it updates its index of files in real-time, your search window will reflect any such changes.

 Will Everything not index changes if it isn’t running in the background?

-No, it doesn’t needs to be kept running in background, Everything updates its index whenever it is run.
+No, it doesn’t need to be kept running in the background, Everything updates its index whenever it is run.

 Is Everything free to use?